Mild tremor at Kutch in Gujarat; no casualty | Science-Environment

 The seismic activity was recorded near Bhachau at 12.05 pm, the Gandhinagar-based Institute of Seismological Research (ISR) said.

-The tremor had its epicentre 12 km north-north west of Bhachau, at a depth of 12 km, the ISR said.
+The tremor had its epicenter 12 km north-northwest of Bhachau, at a depth of 12 km, the ISR said.

 An official from the district administration said there was no report of any casualty or loss of property.